 The Application will pause to attract the user’s attention

-If the option selected is not to exit, then the program will go back to option 2
+If the option selected is not Exit program, then the program will go back to option 2

-If the option selected is to exit program, the program ends.
+If the option selected is Exit program, the program ends.

 The above is essentially the pseudo code for any program that uses a menu driven user interface.